nmwsharp/polyscope-docs/cpp/source/structures/surface_mesh/scalar_quantities.md

 ??? func "`#!cpp SurfaceMesh::addTextureScalarQuantity(std::string name, std::string paramName, size_t dimX, size_t dimY, const T& data, ImageOrigin imageOrigin, DataType type = DataType::STANDARD)`"

     Like above, but takes the reference to the parameterization quantity by name.

+The `FilterMode` can be set to adjust how values are sampled from the texture. `FilterMode::Linear` (default) will smoothly linearly interpolate values, while `FilterMode::Nearest` will use nearest-neighbor sampling, which can be useful for sharp edges and crisp boundaries.

+??? func "`#!cpp SurfaceTextureScalarQuantity::setFilterMode(FilterMode mode)`"

+    Set the filtering mode used to sample from the map.

+    - `FilterMode::Linear` (default) for smooth linear interpolation
+    - `FilterMode::Nearest` for sharp nearest-neighbor sampling

 {!common/scalar_quantity.md!}